Best Hutong to visit in Beijing | Travel Guide

 Subway: line 2 and line 5 Yonghegong lama temple station

-Tobacco Pouch Street
+5. Tobacco Pouch Street 烟袋斜街

 Surroundings: Drum and bell tower

-Subway: line 8 to shichahai station
+Subway: line 8 to Shichahai station

 Surroundings: Temple of Heaven

-Subway: line 7 to zhushikou station
+Subway: line 7 to Zhushikou station

-8. The longest: Dongjiaominxiang Hutong 东郊民巷 (1552 meters)
+7. The longest: Dongjiaominxiang Hutong 东郊民巷 (1552 meters)

-9. The shortest: Yichi Dajie 一尺大街(25 meters)
+8. The shortest: Yichi Dajie 一尺大街(25 meters)

-10. The oldest: Zhuanta Hutong 砖塔胡同 800 years old
+9. The oldest: Zhuanta Hutong 砖塔胡同 800 years old

 Recommend Hutong walking rote: